opensearch-project/opensearch-benchmark-workloads/nyc_taxis/README.md

 }
  ```

-Save it as `params.json` and provide it to Benchmark with `--workload-params="/path/to/params.json"`.
+Save it as `params.json` and provide it to OpenSearch Benchmark with `--workload-params="/path/to/params.json"`.
+The overrides for simple parameters could be specified in-place, for example `--workload-params=search_clients:2`.

 ### Test Procedures
 The workload contains multiple test procedures, see [TEST_PROCEDURES](TEST_PROCEDURES.md) for details.